RainerEmrich/install-cloud-server/README.md

 # install-cloud-server

-Script collection to setup an 1&amp;1 cloud server with ubuntu 16.04.
+Script collection to setup a cloud server with Ubuntu 16.04 or Debian 8.
 Installs and sets up all required packages for nextcloud.
 Finally installs nextcloud.